AdoryVo/lists/dailies.md

 - [Down for a Cross](https://downforacross.com) (🤝,♾️) - Daily crosswords from various sites playable for free
 - [Minute Cryptic](https://www.minutecryptic.com) - Solve the word riddle by looking for hidden meanings in words
 - [Quordle](https://www.merriam-webster.com/games/quordle) by Merriam-Webster - Guess four words at a time based on correct letters
+- [Pixletters](https://pixletters.com) - Guess the word by the matching letter pixels in your guesses
 - [Semantle](https://semantle.com) (🤝) - Guess the word with hints based on closeness of meaning to the actual word
 - [Spellcheck](https://spellcheckgame.com) - Like a spelling bee, try to spell a series of words based on their pronunciation
 - [Waffle](https://wafflegame.net) - Wordle but in a waffle-shaped grid of six words